tangentsoft/mysqlpp/README-Unix.txt

         README-Mac-OS-X.txt
         README-Solaris.txt

-    Notable other Unixes supported by MySQL++ are the BSDs and Solaris.
-    As of yet, there are no special instructions for these Unix flavors.
+    There are no special instructions for any other Unix flavors.

 Building the Library and Example Programs